Dogsticks logo

 The Talich Quartet provide a smooth, lively account of this piece; as in all their recordings, the emphasis is on the intimacy of shared music-making, with less attention, perhaps, to deeper emotional resonances.

 The Mosaïques Quartet's account is delicate and restrained.
-As in most of their recordings, they tend to slow speeds, and while they certainly never linger sentimentally over phrases, I can't help feeling that slightly faster speeds help to highlight, by way of contrast, the poignancy that is inherent in the Mozart's scores.
+As in most of their recordings, they tend to slow speeds, and while they certainly never linger sentimentally over phrases, they occasionally miss a crucial element in Mozart: that a certain quickness in tempo forces a holding back of the music's sweet melancholy, making that melancholy all the more poignant.

-Ultimately, I would plump for the Chilingirian Quaret's recording.
+Ultimately, I would plump for the Chilingirian Quartet's recording.
 They don't have the surface charm of the Talich, or the shimmering poise of the Mosaïques; but there is a depth to their music-making that only becomes fully apparent after several listens.
 There are no fireworks but you come away feeling that they have really got to the heart of the music.
 And their tempos are invariably well-judged.
+The only complaint is that the old analogue recording is a little blurry.

 Franz Schubert